UMM-CSci-3601-S19/iteration-4-endgame/Documentation/Google OAuth.md

 These are three examples of how we get properties from the GoogleIdToken.

-To actually secure your endpoints and ensure that only the correct users can make requests, read the api lockdown documentation, also in this folder.
+To actually secure your endpoints and ensure that only the correct users can make requests, read the endpoint lockdown documentation, also in this folder.